The Generation Agile campaign

 - Faster technological change - technical education in schools is likely to become obsolete by the time the students of that subject enter the workforce, and today’s technical professionals must be continually learning to keep up.

-- Disrupted industries> - including communications (particularly due to the mainstreaming of AI technologies), finance (with crypto-currencies being just one example), and manufacturing (which is ever-more reliant on robotics), as well as many other examples.
+- Disrupted industries> - including communications (particularly due to the mainstreaming of AI technologies), finance (with crypto-currencies being just one example), and manufacturing (which is ever-more reliant on robotics), as well as many

 With this massive and ongoing adjustment in employment, individuals need new skills in order to keep up.

 A much-debated statistic tells us that 60% of today’s 11 year olds will have jobs that haven’t been invented yet.
 If so, we cannot equip them for their future careers with our current approach to education.

 Whether or not the statistic of 60% is accurate, the warning applies.
 In 2018 The World Economic Forum looked at the top ten skills for jobs in that year and compared them with those that would be required by 2022.
 The 2022 skills include a large

 proportion of specifically agile skills:

 - Active learning and learning strategies

 - Technology design and programming

 - Complex problem solving